truenas/middleware/docs/userguide/truenas_services.rst

 #.
 In :menuselection:`Services --> FTP`.
 Check the box "Enable TLS" and select the certificate in the "Certificate" drop-down menu.

 #.
 Specify secure FTP when accessing the TrueNAS® system.
 For example, in Filezilla input *ftps://IP_address* (for an implicit connection) or
     *ftpes://IP_address* (for an explicit connection) as the Host when connecting.
-The first time a user connects, they should be presented with the certificate of the TrueNAS® system.
+The first time a user connects, they will be presented with the certificate of the TrueNAS® system.
 Click "OK" to accept the certificate and negotiate an encrypted connection.

 #.
 To force encrypted connections, select *on* for the "TLS Policy".